AlexBaranowski/bash-bushido-book/chapters/13-scripting-misc.md

 ```

-## Remove selected line/lines from a file.
+## Remove selected line/lines from a file
 Sed can also be used to remove the line/lines from the file.
 Imagine a test
 file named **remove.txt** that has the following content: